HL7/fhir-saner/input/pagecontent/transaction-1.md

 Search by _id
 <div>

-A client must be able to read individual resources that are returned or referenced within resources returned by a query.
+A client **shall** be able to read individual resources that are returned or referenced within resources returned by a query.
 Client systems may save resource references for future use, retrieving them later as needed.
 To reduce overhead, a client system may also wish to retrieve the resources referenced by the selected resource.
 This can be accomplished by using a search with an _id parameter, combined with _include=*